henrylukito/db2/README.md

 Display all monster that do not have health property yet:

 `[nodeid for nodeid in col['monster'] if 'health' not in nodeprop.get(nodeid, {})]`

+## How to decide whether to use collection, property or relationship?

+Collection is more binary than a boolean property; a node is either in collection or not.
+In contrast, with boolean property there exists 3 possibilites with a node: Either the node has the property and its value is either true or false, or the node doesn't have the property.

+With relationship it's easier to look at the other side.
+For example, monsters drops items.
+If we want to know all the monsters that drop a specific item, it's easier to do with `backrel` which has been precomputed.